 Yes, there are some adult dogs that get chronic hiccups.
 In these cases, you might actually want to display at least a little concern.
 Though the odds are definitely against your dog having one of these problems, it never hurts to err on the side of caution.
 You may want to consider taking your dog to the vet if he or she could even potentially have one of the problems below.

 Oddly enough, hiccuping can actually be one of the most tell-tale signs of a parasite infestation in dogs.
 The hiccups alone are not enough to help make this diagnosis, though; instead, you’ll want to look to see if your dog is also vomiting or if he or she has diarrhea.
-If this happens, you’ll want to make sure that your dog can check out your pet for roundworms or heartworms, specifically in his or her respiratory tract.
-The hiccups might actually be caused by parasite larvae that have settled into that part of your dog’s anatomy.
+If this happens, you’ll want to contact a veterinarian and check out your pet for roundworms or heartworms, specifically in his or her respiratory tract.
+The hiccups might actually be caused by parasite larvae that has settled into that part of your dog’s anatomy, in which case it’s likely time to start your pet on dog dewormer.

 Is your dog sneezing or wheezing?
 If so, these symptoms can work together with hiccuping to give your vet a good idea that your dog is actually having some respiratory problems.
 These issues can range from simple issues like bronchitis to life-threatening problems like pneumonia, and only those dogs who get quickly treated will be able to get the care they need.
 If your dog has more than one respiratory problem at a time, make sure to get him or her to a vet as fast as possible.